Government of Sweden: Role and scope

-The Instrument of Government sets out the main responsibilities and duties of the Government (including the Prime Minister's and other cabinet ministers') and how it relates to other organs of the State.
+The Instrument of Government sets out the main responsibilities and duties of the government (including the prime minister's and other cabinet ministers') and how it relates to other organs of the state.

-The Chancellor of Justice and other State administrative authorities come under the Government, unless they are authorities under the Riksdag according to the present Instrument of Government or by virtue of other law.
+The chancellor of justice and other state administrative authorities come under the government, unless they are authorities under the Riksdag according to the present Instrument of Government or by virtue of other law.

 — Instrument of Government, Chapter 12, Article 1.

-Most state administrative authorities (statliga förvaltningsmyndigheter), as opposed to local authorities (kommuner), sorts under the Government, including the Armed Forces, Coast Guard, Customs Service and the police.
+Most state administrative authorities (statliga förvaltningsmyndigheter), as opposed to local authorities (kommuner), sort under the government, including the Armed Forces, Coast Guard, Customs Service and the police.

-While the judiciary technically sort under the Government in the fiscal sense, Chapter 11 of the Instrument of Government provides safeguards to ensure its independence.
+While the judiciary technically sorts under the government in the fiscal sense, Chapter 11 of the Instrument of Government provides safeguards to ensure its independence.

-In a unique feature of the Swedish constitutional system, individual cabinet ministers do not bear any individual ministerial responsibility for the performance of the agencies within their portfolio; as the director-generals and other heads of government agencies report directly to the Government as a whole, the ministers also cannot intervene in matters that are to be handled by the specific government agencies, unless otherwise provided for in law; thus the origin of the pejorative, in Swedish political parlance, ministerstyre (English: "ministerial rule").
+In a unique feature of the Swedish constitutional system, individual cabinet ministers do not bear any individual ministerial responsibility for the performance of the agencies within their portfolio; as the directors-general and other heads of government agencies report directly to the government as a whole, the ministers also cannot intervene in matters that are to be handled by the specific government agencies, unless otherwise provided for in law; thus the origin of the pejorative, in Swedish political parlance, ministerstyre (English: "ministerial rule").